ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 There was a time when I was looking at the newly-admitted PhD students here in the US, and it's common to see them with first-author publications in top conferences prior to their PhD.
 One just need to look at [these tweets](https://twitter.com/ShirleyYXWu/status/1876033230186615251?ref_src=twsrc%5Etfw) from professors and admissions committee members during the Fall 2025 cycle in order to recognize how competitive the CS PhD Applications have been.

-Although I have worked on NLP-adjacent projects at [Thinking Machines](https://thinkingmachin.es/) in the Philippines, I didn't have any academic NLP research experience back in 2021.
+Although I had worked on NLP-adjacent projects at [Thinking Machines](https://thinkingmachin.es/) in the Philippines, I didn't have any academic NLP research experience back in 2021.
-Early on, I realized that pivoting from industry to academia will entail a lot of hard work.
+Early on, I realized that pivoting from industry to academia would entail a lot of hard work.
-A part of me thought that maybe I should have just continued to PhD right after my Masters.
+A part of me thought that maybe I should have just continued to a PhD right after my Masters.
-But in hindsight, my experience in the industry validated that (1) I still like doing research and that (2) I can always go back to industry if academia didn't pan out.
+But in hindsight, my experience in the industry validated that (1) I still liked doing research and that (2) I could always go back to industry if academia didn't work out.

 <div style="display: flex; justify-content: center;">
 <img src="/assets/png/grad-school/bike.png" width="220" style="border: 2px solid black; margin: 0 5px;">